First Aid for Poisonings

 Do not make the child vomit.

-Do not follow instructions on packaging regarding poisoning as these are often outdated; instead call your child's doctor or poison control center immediately for instructions.
+Do not follow instructions on packaging regarding poisoning because these are often outdated; instead call your child's doctor or poison control center immediately for instructions.

 If your child has any of the following symptoms, call 911 right away: